react-navigation/react-navigation.github.io/website/blog/2020-02-07-using-react-navigation-5-with-deep-linking.md

 ## Summary

 Deep linking is a very common and useful tool for managing apps with navigation included, but properly integrating it can be sometimes not very straightforward.
 I tried to show you the crucial aspects of deep linking configuration in this guide.
 I hope that after reading this article, the usage of these concepts won't be a problem for you.

-Do you have any questions?
-Contact me via [github](https://github.com/WoLewicki).